 Fuel Economy

-If we simply compare numbers, then the outboard motors offer a better fuel economy.
+If we compare numbers, the outboard motors offer a better fuel economy.
 This is simply an advantage because of their low weight and faster speeds.
-But in terms of weight to power ratio, the inboard comes out on top.
+But in terms of weight-to-power ratio, the inboard comes out on top.

 -